-The greatest challenge for me to overcome is that once it did hit me how close I came to death was getting over it psychologically.
-And even still, sometimes, especially when I hear that someone has passed away from a stroke, or someone my age has passed away, then I kind of, as I told you in your DMs, I suffer from I guess survivor’s remorse.
-Because I think to myself, well, I survived, how come they didn’t survive?
-And so I, struggle with that sometimes.
+The greatest challenge for me to overcome is that once it did hit me, how close I came to death was getting over it psychologically.
+And even still, sometimes, especially when I hear that someone has passed away from a stroke or someone my age has passed away, I suffer from survivor’s remorse.
+I told you in your DMs because I think I survived; why didn’t they stay?
+And so I struggle with that sometimes.

 This is recovery after stroke with Bill Gasiamis, helping you go from where you are to where you’d rather be.

 Bill from recoveryafterstroke.com.
 This is Episode 69.
-And my guest today is Tricia Alexander, Trisha was a mom to a seven year old.
-When a week after giving the birth to her second child, she experienced a stroke, Trisha contacted me, and I thought it would be great idea to have her on the podcast, as her story is very familiar.
+And my guest today is Tricia Alexander; Trishaa was a mom to a seven-year-old.
+A week after giving birth to her second child, she experienced a stroke.
+Trisha contacted me, and I thought having her on the podcast would be a great idea, as her story is very familiar.
 And it’s a story that many people experienced.
-And the difficulties that she had to overcome are truly inspiring and worth listening to as a amazing example of what’s possible.
+And the difficulties she had overcome were genuinely inspiring and worth listening to as a fantastic example of what’s possible.

 Thank you.
 How are you?